TheNewStellW/vmware-operations-guide/content/Operations Management/Chapter 2 - Performance Management/1.2.11-optimized-performance/_index.md

 I do not put AWS EC2 or Azure VM here as the visibility is rather limited.

-Let’s now put together all the counters from Guest OS and VM.
+Let's now put together all the counters from Guest OS and VM.
 For completeness, I added the utilization counters too because the 5-minute average may be too long.

 ![Resource demarcation](1.2.11-fig-4.png)